 Skip to main content

-Every plate comes with a strong adhesive back.
-This works great on smooth, flat surfaces like finished wood pews, plastic chair backs, and metal surfaces.
+Works great on smooth, flat surfaces — finished wood pews, plastic chair backs, and metal surfaces.

 Screw Mount

-For churches that want a permanent mount.
+For a permanent mount on wooden pew backs.
 Plates can be ordered with pre-drilled holes.
-Works best on wooden pew backs.

-If your church uses stackable or folding chairs, elastic bands wrap around the chair back to hold the plate in place.
+Wraps around stackable or folding chairs.
 No adhesive needed — easy to remove and reposition.

 Placement Tips